 Who we support

-In order to apply for a bursary, you must meet our criteria.
-You must be:
+To apply for a bursary, you must be:

 - permanently reside in one of our named inner London boroughs.*